ENTANGLED THREADS

 The system investigates distributed agency, emergent rhythms, and perceptual thresholds influenced more by environmental conditions than direct bodily input.

-The fourth system will integrate performers, musicians, and responsive textiles, combining projection mapping, generative visuals, and live interaction.
+Signal Drift system will integrate performers, musicians, and responsive textiles, combining projection mapping, generative visuals, and live interaction.
 It investigates complex relational systems in which body, material, environment, and technology co-produce audiovisual emergence.

 This system emphasizes multi-layered feedback, unpredictability, and distributed perception, creating conditions for posthuman, non-linear knowledge production within live performance contexts.